wikimedia/mediawiki-services-mobileapps/pagelib/docs/pcs/pcs.md

 Setting parameter object fields:

 - platform: possible values are 'ios' and 'android'
-- clientVersion: string of client version (platform specific)
+- version: integer pcs version
 - loadImages: will images be loaded (defaults to true if omitted)
 - theme: possible values are 'default', 'sepia', 'dark', and 'black'
 - dimImages: boolean